 Emma Murphy is a senior History major with a minor in Civil War Era Studies.
 Emma is a three-time Brian C. Pohanka Intern, having completed two summers at Fredericksburg & Spotsylvania National Military Park and one summer at Richmond National Battlefield Park.
 Emma served as a student worker during CWI’s 2013 Future of Civil War History conference, is a member of the Civil War Club, and studied abroad in Bath, England in Spring 2014.
 Check out Emma’s reflection on her second summer at Fredericksburg & Spotsylvania National Military Park here.

 Heather Clancy hails most recently from the sunny California town of Coronado.
-A junior at Gettysburg College, she majors in History with minors in Civil War Era Studies and German Studies.
+A senior at Gettysburg College, she majors in History with minors in Civil War Era Studies and German Studies, and spent the spring semester of her junior year studying in Heidelberg, Germany.
 Her extracurricular pursuits include positions in the college's Student Senate and German Club as the club's Student Senate representative and Treasurer, and membership in the college's re-enacting unit, the Pennsylvania College Guard/26th PEMR.
 In the summer of 2013, she served as a Brian C. Pohanka Intern at Andersonville National Historic Site in Georgia.
+Heather will serve as student editor of The Gettysburg Complier for 2014-15.
 Check out Heather's recent blog post about F.M.
 Stoke's experiences tending to the wounded after the Battle of Gettysburg.